atodorov/qa-automation-python-selenium-101/README.md

 **NOTES:**

-* Students should be prepared before the first Module since the training does not intend to focus on installation related issues.
+* Students should be prepared before the first Module since the training does not intend to focus on installation related issues!
-* Students must be familiar with their tools of choice, e.g. they need to know how to use the IDE or text editor, how to search files, how to search for particular text, etc.
+* Students must be familiar with their tools of choice, e.g. they need to know how to use the IDE or text editor, how to search files, how to search for particular text, etc;
-* Instructor may be using different text editor and operating system and may not be able to help with matters related to any particular tool if they are not obvious enough!
+* Instructor may be using different text editor and operating system and may not be able to help with matters related to any particular tool if they are not obvious enough;
-* Students are advised to use the same tools so they can help each other.
+* Students are advised to use the same tools so they can help each other;
-Preferably the same tools are used inside the company as well.
+  Preferably the same tools are used inside the company as well;
 * Student must read all preparation materials before class begins;
 * Each Module begins with review of homework from previous Module;
 * Classes will explain the theory from the preparation section with examples and focus on writing programs to solidify the knowledge;
-* Next Module will not start until all pending homework tasks are complete!
+* Each module is scheduled to take 1 week (total of 3 hrs) of onsite training;
-* If necessary Modules will be repeated in multiple lessons!
+* All homework needs to be done by COB Friday so that Instructor can review and provide feedback on it!

 Useful links: